gavinlyonsrepo/HD44780_LCD_PCF8574/README.md

 2. Backlight, scroll, cursor and entry-mode control.
 3. Custom character support + print class for numerical data.
 4. Hardware I2C
-5. Tested on size 16x02 only but may work on other sizes (20x4 , 16X4 etc).
+5. Tested on size 16x02 + 20x04 (but may work on other sizes  eg 16X4 but not tested).

 * Author: Gavin Lyons